This is a post that provides information about the world called Elonth that my characters exist in.

 Diplomacy, education and citizenship

-For the most part, the Tumenzar stay out of human politics, monitoring events without interfering unless they deem it absolutely necessary.
+For the most part, the Tumenzar acts as an international peacekeeper, monitoring events without interfering unless they deem it necessary.

 They make certain that their state benefits from training, trade and research agreements with countries, using their reputation to their advantage – as they know that most countries would rather bend over backwards than lose an agreement with the Tumenzar.
 However, this is not to the point of extortion – but rather to make certain that countries do not take advantage of the state.
 In fact the payment that the dragons of Tumenzar demand from individuals seeking education is always reasonable for the given individual’s resources.
 Students are often encouraged to stay and contribute to the state – being paid salaries for their work or further research.